This manual explains the structure and operation of GuitarStrokeHelper, a plugin for efficiently creating MIDI data for guitar performances.

 This plugin generates MIDI by combining TAB and picking patterns.
 MIDI will not be generated for sections where either data is missing.

-- Set up fret positions in the TAB Editor.
+Set up fret positions

-- Repeat the above to compose the entire piece.
+Repeat to build up the entire piece

 2. TAB Editor